|Organization:||Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis” (IVC)|

 About the project

-The project “Partnerships 4 Women Leadership and Good Governance” was launched in April 2021.
+The “Partnerships 4 Women Leadership and Good Governance” Project was launched in April 2021.
 The project is implemented by the Friedrich-Ebert-Stiftung Moldova (FES) and AO “Institutum Virtutes Civilis”, with the financial support of the European Union and FES.
-The project is implemented during April 2021 to April 2024 and has the following outcomes:
+The project implemented period is April 2021- April 2024 and has the following outcomes:

 - Improved capacity of CSOs, CBOs and LAGs to influence policy making at the local and